HDO-PRO/hdo-pro/README.md

 ---

 > **⚠️ ALERT: TEMPORARY UNAVAILABILITY ⚠️**
-> ❌ Note: No downloads are currently available here, and some features are on hold.
+> ❌ Downloads are currently unavailable.
+Some features are on hold.
+You must join to gain full access when available.

 ---